 That’s good to hear Felix.
 Are there any particular processes you go through when track building?
 We’re looking forward to all the new content you’ve got planned.

-Thanks man.
 Yeah.
 You just need to be in the right state of mind and around the right people.
-Like when I made Sinner/Winner I just made that for me to listen too.
+Like when I made Sinner/Winner I just made that for me to listen to.
 I was so brainwashed by what everyone else was doing I didn’t think it’d be popular.
-Then my brother heard it and he was like Felix- put that shit out.
-I was like nah man.
-So I left it then a friend heard it playing in the studio and he was like you gotta put that out.
-I was still like no way man.
-So he said could he play it out and I said sure.
-It got a real good crowd reaction so I tested it myself and then when people loved it I was like wow.
+Then my brother heard it and he was like ‘Felix, put that shit out.’ and I was resisting.
+So I left it then a friend heard it playing in the studio and he was like ‘Yo, you gotta put that out.’
+I was still like saying no way.
+So he asked if he could he play it out and I said sure.
+It got a real good crowd reaction so I tested it myself and then when people loved it I was like ‘Wow.
 I should really just do what I do.
-I just have these songs in my head so I go down to the studio to get them out!
+I just have these songs in my head so I go down to the studio to get them out!’.

 Now you’ve been known for some A list collaborations.
 Do you have anything up your sleeve for the future as to working with other artists?

-Defintely yeah.
+Definitely.
 I’ll be working with Lee Scratch Perry which I’m looking forward too.
-Then we’ve got some Green Velvet stuff and a few secret bits I’ll be putting out under my Afrohead name and some stuff I’m gonna keep to play for myself!
+Then we’ve got some Green Velvet stuff and a few secret bits I’ll be putting out under my Afrohead name.
+Oh and there’s some stuff I’m gonna keep to play for myself!